 One consequence of the diversified funding strategy is that funds raised are no longer attributed to a particular country.
 The funds are pooled and then disbursed to programme countries upon request.
-In 2016, the EFSF's strategy was to focus on standard benchmark issues.
-The EFSF responded to investors' demand with flexibility, conducting special transactions such as the \in 1.25 billion 29-year bond and the two 31-year bond transactions of \in 2.0 billion and \in 1.0 billion.
-The year was characterised by decreasing yields and tightening spreads.
+In 2017, the EFSF's strategy was to focus on standard benchmark issues.
+The EFSF responded to investors' demand with flexibility, conducting special transactions such as the €3.5 billion 31-year bond, the two 26-year bond transactions of €1.5 billion and €2.0 billion and the two 39-year bond transactions of €1.5 billion and €1.0 billion.
+The year was characterised by steepening yields and narrowing spreads.

-As of 31 December 2016, the EFSF as an issuer had been assigned an AA rating by Standard & Poor's, an Aa1 rating by Moody's and an AA by Fitch Ratings.
+As of 31 December 2017, the EFSF as an issuer had been assigned an AA rating by Standard & Poor's, an Aa1 rating by Moody's and an AA by Fitch Ratings.
 All three major credit rating agencies also gave the EFSF the highest possible short-term rating - Standard and Poor's (A-1+); Moody's (P-1) and Fitch Ratings (F1+).